goreleaser/goreleaser/www/content/deprecations.md

 # Expired deprecation notices

+The following options were deprecated for ~6 months and are now unsupported.

 ## fpm

 > since 2018-02-17
+>
 > removed 2017-08-15

 FPM is deprecated in favor of nfpm, which is a simpler alternative written